Master of Arts in Theological Studies

 Advantages and Opportunities

 Through close interaction with experienced faculty in small, seminar-style classes, students in HBU’s Master of Arts in Theological Studies program will be challenged to grow intellectually and spiritually in their servant leadership.
 One of the greatest strengths of our program is the personal interaction with faculty.
 Our MATS classes are capped at 15 students each, which allows us to get to know you personally.
 In addition, rather than always lecturing and merely giving you all the right answers, our classes are primarily seminar-style, in which we read texts together and discuss them in community, which allows us all to learn from the diverse ministry experiences of those in the classroom.
 This not only encourages a deeper engagement with texts and ideas, but for those looking towards future study, it prepares you for type of discussion in PhD seminars.

 Most students preparing for ministry pursue some type of graduate degree to help them further prepare for ministry.
 Traditionally, the Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry.
-We offer a 72 hour MDiv, but for students that wish to pursue a more academically focused and shorter degree, our 36 hour MATS gives the core foundation desired by churches but is shorter, to provide you more flexibility in pursuing that necessary practical experience.
+We offer a 72 hour MDiv, but for students that wish to pursue a more academically focused and shorter degree, our 36 hour MATS gives the core foundation desired by churches while also providing flexibility in course selection.
 We offer the majority of our classes in the evening, in classes that meet one night a week, so you can easily wrap your studies around your work commitments.